CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 Any member of the Committee shall have their position declared vacant if they:

    #.
-Meet the criteria outlined in section 3.6; or
+Meet the criteria outlined in clause 3.1.7; or
    #.
 Are removed from their role by majority vote of the executive.

 #.
 Any vacancy on the club Executive must be filled at an Extraordinary General Meeting, via the procedures outlined in Section 4.